khuship47/BankerAlgorithm/README.md

 * Date: 21th april 2022

 ## What to do?
-* To see if the system is safe or not
+* To see if the system is safe or not, if it is then print out the order
 * You need to read data from a file

 ## Solution
 * There are three 2-D arrays from reading file